-Donating to the Queensland Symphony Orchestra Fund
+Donating to Queensland Symphony Orchestra Fund

-Major donations are those once-off, transformational gifts that really shift the QSO onto a higher level.
+Major donations are those once-off, transformational gifts that really shift the Orchestra onto a higher level.
 Some of the recent transformational gift-givers have had practice rooms, artists’ suites and the music library named after them.

 Minor donations are equally important, as the giver tends to donate every year, often several times a year.
 In recent months these donations have helped us purchase new music scores, fund new music commissions, repair and replace instruments and instrument stands – all of which helps our vibrant orchestra offer exciting musical experiences for the enjoyment of all Queenslanders.

-Two programs which will benefit from your gifts today are the Annual Giving Program ($2 and more) and Chair Program ($2,000 and more).
+Two programs which will benefit from your gifts today are the Annual Giving Program ($2 and more) and Music Chair Program ($2,000 and more).

 Join the QSO family